ufukpalpas/Horus/docs/index.md

 shows that emotional cues can be used as a diagnostic tool to detect deception [3].
 We will use these emotional cues decoded through Horus to detect deception.
-This report will contain information about the Horus, its constraints, professional and ethical issues, functional and non-functional requirements.
+This report will contain information about the Horus, its constraints, professional and ethical issues, functional and non-functional requirements.</p>

   The goal of Horus is to recognize human emotions from the mimics of their faces.
 A camera will rapidly take images/video and Horus will analyze their faces.
 In single user mode